China filled its Olympic team with naturalized citizens, but fans like them only when they win

 The search, Wang said, has focused primarily on athletes of Chinese descent because “for the average Chinese, it might be too much to swallow if we had a national team entirely of non-Chinese-looking faces, especially during Winter Games on home soil.”

-“In a conservative setting like Chinese sports, the tolerance for difference and the taste for diversity is still very limited,” he added.
+He added: “In a conservative setting like Chinese sports, the tolerance for difference and the taste for diversity is still very limited.”

 While naturalization is common across competitive sports in many other countries — and plenty of Americans have competed for the countries of their parents — the practice is relatively new in China.